Municipality of Borovnica

 The Municipality of Borovnica (Občina Borovnica) is a municipality in the Inner Carniola region of Slovenia.
 The seat of the municipality is the settlement of Borovnica.
 The municipality is southwest of the national capital Ljubljana.

+History

+In 2022, torrential rains caused locally extreme flooding in the Municipality of Borovnica.

 Settlements

 In addition to the municipal seat of Borovnica, the municipality also includes the following settlements: